-• An integrated skills class at your level where you will develop your communicative skills and fluency and your understanding and use of natural, everyday English.
-At higher levels, post-intermediate level, you can expect greater input on your reading and writing skills.

-• An examination class.
-You need to be at B1 Intermediate level or higher for these classes.
-You can study for IELTS; an internationally recognised examination which is used for entry into university or for entry as a new citizen into Australia and New Zealand, or for TOEIC.
-TOEIC is an exam preparation course focusing on Business English.
-It is very popular in many Asian countries.
+- An integrated skills class at your level where you will develop your communicative skills and fluency and your understanding and use of natural, everyday English.
+At higher levels, post-intermediate level, you can expect greater input on your reading and writing skills. - An examination class.
+You need to be at a B1 Intermediate level or higher for these classes.
+You can study for IELTS; an internationally recognised examination which is used for entry into university or for entry as a new citizen into Australia and New Zealand.
 If your English is at Upper Intermediate (B2) level or above you may be able to study for Cambridge First (FCE) or Cambridge Advanced (CAE) as an afternoon option.